Do You Need Planning Permission for a Conservatory in the UK?

 • Be aware of the 4-year rule for immunity from planning enforcement

-• Seek professional advice if planning permission is uncertain
+• Seek professional advice or consult your local authority if planning permission is uncertain

 FAQs